 - At the end of the next step, you’ll need 2 baking sheets lined with silicone baking mats or parchment paper.
 The dough is currently on a lined baking sheet in the refrigerator, so you already have 1 prepared!

 - Shape the croissants: Remove the dough from the refrigerator.
-On a lightly floured counter, roll the dough out into an 8x20-inch rectangle.
+On a lightly floured counter, roll the dough out into an 8×20-inch rectangle.
 Use your fingers if you need to.
 Once again, the dough is very cold, so it will take a lot of arm muscle to roll.
 The dough will want to be oval shaped, but keep working it with your hands and rolling pin until you have the correct size rectangle.
 Using a pizza cutter or sharp knife, slice the dough in half vertically.
 Each skinny rectangle will be 4-inches wide.
-Then cut 3 even slices horizontally, yielding 8 4x5-inch rectangles.
-See photo and video above for a visual.
+Then cut 3 even slices horizontally, yielding 8 4×5-inch rectangles.
+See photo above for a visual.
 Cut each rectangle diagonally to make 2 triangles.
 You have 16 triangles now.
 Work with one triangle at a time.
 Using your fingers or a rolling pin, stretch the triangle to be about 8 inches long.
 Do this gently as you do not want to flatten the layers.
 Cut a small slit at the wide end of the triangle, then tightly roll up into a crescent shape making sure the tip is underneath.
 Slightly bend the ends in towards each other.
 Repeat with remaining dough, placing the shaped croissants on 2 lined baking sheets, 8 per sheet.
-Loosely cover with plastic wrap or aluminum foil and allow to rest at room temperature (no warmer!
-I suggest just keeping on the counter) for 30 minutes, then place in the refrigerator to rest for 1 hour or up to 3 hours.
+Loosely cover with plastic wrap or aluminum foil and allow to rest at room temperature (no warmer– I suggest keeping on the counter) for 1 hour, then place in the refrigerator to rest for 1 hour or up to 12 hours.
+(Or freeze, see freezing instructions.)
 I prefer the shaped croissants to be cold going into the oven.
-When you poke the dough with your finger, it will slowly bounce back.
-That means they are ready to be baked.

 - Preheat oven to 400°F (204°C).